OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory/develop/active-directory-v2-devquickstarts-dotnet-web.md

                 <ul class="nav navbar-nav navbar-right">
                     <li class="navbar-text">

-                        @*hello 'preferred_username' claim can be used for showing hello user's primary way of identifying themselves.*@
+                        @*The 'preferred_username' claim can be used for showing the user's primary way of identifying themselves.*@

                         Hello, @(System.Security.Claims.ClaimsPrincipal.Current.FindFirst("preferred_username").Value)!
                     </li>